What to plant in January

 For some plants, including tropical crops like chillies and aubergines, sowing as early as January means you're more likely to get a good crop.

 However, early seed sowing will require some patience.
 Low light levels and high indoor temperatures can lead to weak seedlings, prone to 'damping off'.
 Prevent issues by thoroughly cleaning everything that will come into contact with seeds or seedlings.
-Use good peat-free seed compost – it's worth spending a bit more for a good brand.
+Use good peat-free seed compost, a heated propagator (ideally with adjustable heat settings) and a grow light.

 You will need: